 ‘But he’s stolen my money!
 That’s why I took his car.
 He needs to give me my money back.’

-Four years on, that moment still makes me smile.
-The walk back to my car, feeling like I’d walked on the wild side (for me) and made good use of my fury.
+Five years on, that moment still makes me smile.
+The walk back to my car, feeling like I’d walked on the wild side and made good use of my fury.
 The fury that was older than that day.
-It was all the times my little self had needed to stand up but hadn’t, couldn’t.
-Had needed to claim my aggression and direct it but instead had buried it.
+It was all those times my little self had needed to stand up but hadn’t, couldn’t.
+Had needed to claim my anger and say, ‘Hey, you’ve crossed a boundary, step back.”
+But hadn’t.
 Talking to friends, they too have stories, often to do with cars too.
 The quieter ones who are broaching mid-life and needing to learn the skill of representing themselves.
-Breaking the law isn’t ideal, neither is blowing up in someone’s face (another common story) but taking the lid off and letting out some steam comes highly recommended.
+Breaking the law isn’t ideal, neither is blowing up in someone’s face (another common story) but taking the lid off and expressing some steam comes highly recommended.
 Especially if no arrests are made and no-one gets hurt.
 Something about middle age, the bio-chemistry, the re-wiring that this chapter calls forth is refreshing and uplifting.
 It’s not all bad.

 And if you’re wondering about the $150 … we persuaded the credit card company to claim it back from the voucher card issuer … unacceptable provision of services.
 Not sure what they’d say about the fabulous provision of ‘gangsta’ the mechanic got served.
-Not sure what he’d say either but I’m sure I saw the flicker of a smile.
+Not sure what he’d say either but I reckon I saw the flicker of a smile.